MicrosoftDocs/power-automate-docs/articles/faqs-copilot.md

 ms.collection: bap-ai-copilot
 ---

-# Copilot in cloud flows FAQ
+# FAQ for Copilot in cloud flows

 These frequently asked questions (FAQ) describe the AI impact of Power Automate's Copilot in cloud flows (preview) feature.